How Do Organizations with $0 Captioning Budgets Caption Their Content?

 If one of the biggest barriers to captioning content is cost, how are these organizations making their video accessible?

-Three words, 30 letters: automatically generated captions, or ASR for short.
+Three words, 30 letters: automatically generated captions.

 Most $0 captioning budget organizations are publishing their videos on YouTube, which provides users with free automatic captions.

 But solely relying on YouTube’s automatic captions isn’t always a good idea, and luckily, 49% of these organizations agree.
 Most of these organizations are generating automatic captions and then editing it themselves.

 At 3Play, we advocate for this mixed approach, especially if you use YouTube’s highly inaccurate automatic captions.

 If you want to learn how to caption accurately caption your videos using YouTube, check out the blog DIY Workflows for Captioning and Transcription.